-The report proposes legislation to address many of these subjects.
+The report proposes legislation to address these subjects.

-While this will not cure all aspects of the problem, it will make it more difficult to prey on a vulnerable senior.
-As my father-in-law recently told me, "getting old is not for the timid."
-Since those elders needing protection cannot be here today, on their behalf I wish to thank this Legislature for giving its time and attention this most important work.
+While this will not cure all aspects of the problem, it will not make it so easy to prey on a vulnerable senior.
+Since those elders needing protection cannot be here today, on their behalf I wish to thank this Legislature for giving its time and attention to this most important work.